 Forex is also known as foreign exchange or FX trading; it entails the conversion of one currency to another.
 Forex trading is among the most actively traded markets in the world.

 Forex trading allows traders to exchange one currency for another.
 Unlike CFD trading, which offers diverse trading options like indices, metals, energy etc, Forex trading only deals with currencies.
 The knowledge of exchanging money is an important one as people go on international travels, conduct business with international clients, and trade in a foreign land.
 At the moment, a universal currency does not exist.
 So there should be an answer to exchange the equivalent value of one currency with that of other countries.
 So at this very moment, the foreign exchange comes into play.

 There is approx volume trade of more than $5 trillion in the foreign exchange market or forex trading, including currency futures and options.

 How does Forex Trading Works?

-Investing is different from your usual investing in stocks, bonds, or real estate.
+Investing in currencies is different from your usual investment in stocks, bonds, or real estate.
 That is because your investment in the stock market is a positive-sum game as the value of your stocks rises with time, while investing in currencies is a zero-sum game.
-Look at it this way, As the U.S. dollar strengthens versus the pesos, the ones holding U.S. dollar positions win, and those with pesos positions lose an equal and opposite amount.
+Look at it this way, as the U.S. dollar strengthens versus the pesos, the ones holding U.S. dollar positions win, and those with pesos positions lose an equal and opposite amount.

-If you are set to venture into the forex world, you will need a forex brokerage account and an honest forex broker at that.
+If you are set to venture into the forex world, you will need a forex brokerage account and a reliable forex broker for that.
 Forex trading is legal, so how do forex trading scams come into play?

 Is Forex a scam?

-The forex exchange is vast and cannot be regulated smoothly.
-As a result, it leaves gaps through which the scammers can do different forex scams.
+The foreign exchange market is vast and cannot be regulated smoothly.
+As a result, it leaves gaps through which the scammers find their way in and execute different forex scams.